-The tsingy of Madagascar, the thin, needle-like rock formations in the country, have a soft, sweet sing-song name.
+The tsingy of Madagascar ate the thin, needle-like rock formations in the country with have a soft, sweet sing-song name.

-With one foot on a knife-edge, the other in the air, the word soft didn’t come into it.
-I gripped the tsingy and tried not to look down.
-A long, long way down.
+As I teetered with one foot on a knife-edge and the other in the air, the word soft didn’t come into it.
+I gripped the tsingy and tried not to look down—a long, long way down.

 My hand grazed another and I did my best to ignore the pace of my pulse.
 I had to focus, to cling, to move.
 To grip and not to slip.

 A lemur.
 First one, then another.
 And another.
 Hopping, bouncing, chatting and calling, they danced and danced while I clung to the Tsingy.

 And despite my heavy, dizzy legs, my heart joined in, fluttering like lemur tails to be here in the wild in Madagascar.

 Visiting the Tsingy of Madagascar

 Madagascar’s largest collection of tsingy can be found in the Tsingy de Bemaraha Strict Nature Reserve near Morondava in the Melaky Region.
 Now a UNESCO World Heritage Site, it’s received a modern makeover with wooden bridges, cables, pulleys and other supportive paraphernalia.